This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Past Internship Projects:

-• Interpretative signage and display in River Room
+• Creating interpretative signage and display in River Room

-• Creation of Nature Babies and Knee-High Naturalist programs
+• New program development, Nature Babies and Knee-High Naturalist

 • Water quality sampling of Oxbow and Columbus ponds